A Functional Perspective on Knowledge Distillation in Neural Networks: Audio Results

 SpeechCommands~\citep{warden2018speech} is an audio dataset comprised of 35 classes with 29.4 hours of audio clips of a 1-2 second duration.
 There are 84,843 training examples and 11,005 testing examples.

-\paragraph{Findings:} We find that for SpeechCommands that knowledge transfer is significant allowing the rejection of the null hypothesis for knowledge sharing.
+\paragraph{Findings:} We find that knowledge transfer is statistically supported allowing the rejection of the null hypothesis for knowledge sharing.
 For both architectures there is considerable knowledge transfer compared to the baseline controls.
-We also find that there is asymmetric knowledge transfer with a weighting towards negative knowledge transfer.
+With statistically supported transfer we observe negative asymmetric knowledge transfer, as expected.